 Assessing Ocular Surface Changes After Changing Glaucoma Medications

-hypothesis: changing to Travatan Z therapy increases the tear film break up time of subjects on Xalatan therapy presenting with ocular surface disease.
+Hypothesis: Changing to Travatan Z therapy increases the tear film break up time of subjects on Xalatan therapy presenting with ocular surface disease.

-Monotherapy With Xalatan From 1 to 18 MonthsOcular Surface Disease
+GlaucomaMonotherapy With Xalatan From 1 to 18 MonthsOcular Surface Disease

-Patients who have been taking Xalatan monotherapy to treat their glaucoma and presenting with ocular surface disease will be advised to switch their medication to Travatan Z. Test results will be record at the day that the medication was changed and at follow-up to determine if there is a measurable change in tear film break up, corneal staining and in the Ocular Surface Disease Index.
+Patients who have been taking Xalatan monotherapy to treat their glaucoma and presenting with ocular surface disease will be advised to switch their medication to Travatan Z. Test results will be recorded at the day that the medication was changed and at follow-up to determine if there is a measurable change in tear film break up, corneal staining and in the Ocular Surface Disease Index.

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.

 18 Years and older (Adult, Senior)

 Sexes Eligible for Study:

 patients will be selected from the ophthalmology clinic of the principal investigator

 on Xalatan monotherapy from 1 to 18 months